Skip to main content

 • Opportunities for scalability and integration within the student survey platform.

-Findings from both Semesters 1 and Semester 2 pilots in 2025 will inform recommendations for 2026, including data integration strategies and support models for tutors and Unit Coordinators.
+Findings from the 2025 pilots and Semester 1, 2026 expanded pilots will inform recommendations for future implementation, including data integration strategies and support models for teaching staff and Unit Coordinators.

-Survey data are de-identified and accessible only to the relevant tutors, Unit Coordinators, and authorised University leaders.
+Survey data are de-identified and accessible only to the relevant teachers, Unit Coordinators, and authorised University leaders.

 Results support reflection, quality enhancement and recognition; they alone are not used for performance evaluation or employment decisions.

-The design and implementation of the Tutor Check-In (TCI) survey are guided by the same similar principles underpinning the Student Evaluation of Teaching (SET).
+The design and implementation of the Tutor Check-In (TCI) survey are guided by the same similar principles underpinning the Student Evaluation of Teaching (SET) survey.

 The TCI survey will: